atharaq/atharaq.github.io/computability/lesson0.md

 ## Turing

 The original paper in which computability theory was born was authored by Alan Turing in 1936 ("On Computable Numbers, With an Application to the Entscheidungsproblem.")
 This paper is one of the single-most influential papers in mathematics in the twentieth century.
-There is a particular section of [the paper](insert link) that really helps motivate the constructions of computability theory.
+There is a particular section of [the paper](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf), Section 9, that really helps motivate the constructions of computability theory.
+I suggest we look at this briefly now, but really come back to it later in the semester when we study Turing Machines.

-> ... insert text.
+> Computing is normally done by writing certain symbols on paper.
+We may suppose this paper is divided into squares like a child's arithmetic book. . .
+The differences from our point of view between the single and compound symbols is that the compound symbols, if they are too lengthy, cannot be observed at one glance.
+This is in accordance with experience.
+We cannot tell at a glance whether 9999999999999999 and 999999999999999 are the same.
+> The behaviour of the computer at any moment is determined by the symbols which he is observing, and his " state of mind " at that moment.
+We may suppose that there is a bound B to the number of symbols or squares which the computer can observe at one moment.
+If he wishes to observe more, he must use successive observations.
+We will also suppose that the number of states of mind which need be taken into account is finite. . .
+> Let us imagine the operations performed by the computer to be split up into "simple operations" which are so elementary that it is not easy to imagine them further divided.
+Every such operation consists of some change of the physical system consisting of the computer and his tape.
+We know the state of the system if we know the sequence of symbols on the tape, which of these are observed by the computer (possibly with a special order), and the state of mind of the computer.
+We may suppose that in a simple operation not more than one symbol is altered.
+Any other changes can be split up into simple changes of this kind. . .
+> The most general single operation must therefore be taken to be one of the following:
+> (a) A possible change . . . of symbol together with a possible change of state of mind.
+> (b) A possible change . . . of observed squares, together with a possible change of state of mind.

 # Mathematical writing